Crochet Bobble Stitch Tutorial

 To make the first bobble in the row, ch3 and then continue to make the rest of the 4 incomplete dc too for the bobble.

-To crochet the pattern, you will make alternating rows of single crochet stitches and rows of bobble stitches and requires an even number of chains to begin with.
+To crochet the pattern, you will make alternating rows of single crochet stitches and rows of bobble stitches which requires an even number of chains, to begin with.

 There are two ways you can crochet the bobble stitch: